biopython/biopython/DEPRECATED.rst

 Bio.Align.Generic
 -----------------
-This module which defined to original (Multiple-Sequence) Alignment class was deprecated in Release 1.57 and removed in Release 1.69.
+This module which defined the original (Multiple-Sequence) Alignment class was deprecated in Release 1.57 and removed in Release 1.69.

 Bio.ParserSupport